ErikVeland/dotNETQuiz/laravel-backend/README.md

 2. **Content Synchronization**: Laravel content is exported as JSON files that mirror the database structure
 3. **GraphQL Integration**: The .NET backend loads content from JSON files and exposes it through GraphQL
 4. **Future Migration Path**: This structure enables a smooth migration path to a fully Laravel-powered backend

+## Fullstack Academy Technology Ecosystem

+While this Laravel backend focuses specifically on Laravel content, it's part of a broader technology ecosystem in Fullstack Academy that includes:

+### Backend Technologies
+- .NET, Next.js, and GraphQL (core modules)
+- Laravel (this module)

+### Frontend Technologies
+- React learning modules
+- Tailwind CSS learning modules
+- Node.js learning modules
+- SASS learning modules

+All content is unified through the .NET backend's GraphQL API, which serves as the single source of truth for all technology modules in the platform.